touzand/min-note/README.md

 A simple and elegant note-taking app built with React, designed for simplicity and ease of use.

 This is a **minimalist** user-focused note-taking web app. being simple and easy to use, giving you the opportunity to save your notes or ideas quickly and easily.
-Built with React, firebase, style-components and implemented with responsive design, among other technologies and tools.
+Built with React, firebase, style-components and implemented with responsive design, among other technologies and tools...
 <br>

 ![Quick Demo](http://imgfz.com/i/Wxa32sl.png)